willfaught/pie/README.md

 Updating does this:

 1. Updates this repository.
-2. Updates Homebrew.
+2. Updates Whorl.
-3. Updates Fisher.
+3. Updates Homebrew.
-4. Updates Janus.
+4. Updates Fisher.

 ## Usage